ouranous/Navette-Club-Version2/replit.md

   * Dashboard with overview cards for requests, vehicles, drivers, messages, profile, and password management
   * Vehicle management page to add/edit/delete vehicles with photos and pricing
   * Request tracking page showing all assigned transfer and disposal bookings with status filters
--   **Authentication & Authorization**: Role-based access control with three user types (admin, client, provider).
-Users table links to providers and customers via userId.
-Providers can self-register and gain provider role after approval.
+-   **Authentication & Authorization**:
+  * **On Replit**: Replit Auth (OpenID Connect) with role-based access control (admin, client, provider)
+  * **On Plesk/External Hosting**: Password-based admin authentication (ADMIN_PASSWORD env var), Replit Auth disabled
+  * All admin routes (POST/PATCH/DELETE for providers, vehicles, tours, content) are protected by authentication
+  * Public routes (GET) remain accessible for booking and browsing
+-   **Payment Integration**: Konnect payment gateway for Tunisia with webhook verification, success/failure pages, and automatic booking status updates.
+Amounts in millimes (×1000).
 -   **Geographic Zone-Based Vehicle Filtering**: Maps Tunisian cities/regions to 7 zones.
 Automatically detects zones, filters vehicles by provider service zones, and scores/ranks providers by relevance (serving both origin/destination zones), then by price.
 -   **Vehicle Type Selection Flow**: Users can select a vehicle type from the homepage, which pre-fills the booking form and filters available vehicles throughout the booking process.
 Internal vehicle types use standardized slugs (economy, comfort, business, premium, vip, suv, van, minibus) with localized labels for display.
 -   **UI/UX**: Features an industry-standard 2-column layout for vehicle selection with a sticky booking recap and horizontal vehicle cards.
 Includes a professional design system with a blue-based color palette and Inter/Poppins fonts, ensuring responsive design across devices.
 Google Places autocomplete is integrated for origin and destination fields in transfer booking.